Services marketing: The expanded marketing mix

 Contemporary service marketing texts tend to be organized around a framework of seven Ps or eight Ps.
-The 7 Ps comprises the original 4 Ps plus process, people, physical environment.
+The 7 Ps comprise the original 4 Ps, plus process, people, physical environment.
 The eight Ps framework; comprises the 7 Ps plus performance which refers to the standards of service performance or service quality.

 Physical evidence

 Given the intangible nature of services, consumers often rely on the physical evidence to evaluate service quality.
 Therefore, service marketers must manage the physical evidence – which includes any element of the service environment which impacts on one or more of the customers five senses – the sense of smell, taste, hearing, sight and touch.
 Theorists identify two types of physical evidence, namely;

 Credit cards have no independent value unless backed by the service.
 Credit cards are a type of peripheral evidence.

 Peripheral evidence: is actually possessed as part of the purchase of a service but has no independent value unless backed by the service. e.g. a cheque book, credit card, admission ticket, hotel stationery.

 Essential evidence: unlike peripheral evidence cannot be possessed by the client.
 It contributes to ambience or image e.g. building and furnishings, layout, equipment, people, etc.

 A number of different theoretical traditions can be used to inform the study of service environments including stimulus-organism-response (SOR) models; environmental psychology; semiotics and Servicescapes.